Dot gov

 Falls are a major cause of injury in all ages of the U.S. population, but a particular burden in older persons.
 One-third of people over the age of 65 years will fall every year.

-The good news is falls are preventable.
+The good news is falls are preventable by:

-1. Shape systems and policies to support fall prevention.
+• Shaping systems and policies to support fall prevention.

-2. Increase public awareness about fall prevention.
+• Increasing public awareness about fall prevention.

-3. Improve fall prevention where people live.
+• Improving fall prevention where people live.

-4. Improve fall prevention in healthcare settings.
+• Improving fall prevention in health care settings.

 Stepping On is a seven‐week workshop that is proven to reduce falls.
 Workshops are offered throughout Wisconsin, facilitated by trained leaders, and provide a safe and positive learning experience.
-The focus is on improving balance and strength, home and environmental safety, vision, and a medication review.
-Research shows that participants of Stepping On have a 31% reduced risk of falls

 Falls are often considered a routine part of aging.
 The following links provide information on how to prevent falls from happening to you or your loved ones.